Guides / Agencies

 The agencies earning the most from WordPress maintenance aren't the ones doing the most work.
 They're the ones who can prove value.
 A monthly monitoring report that shows 99.9% uptime and 2 prevented incidents is proof.
 An invoice without context is just a bill.

-Every month your client should receive a report that shows: uptime percentage, response time trends, incidents detected and resolved, SSL certificate status, and any actions you took.
+Every month your client should receive a branded monitoring report that shows: uptime percentage, response time trends, incidents detected and resolved, SSL certificate status, and any actions you took.
 When the client sees "3 incidents detected and resolved before any user impact" next to their $149 invoice, that's not an expense — it's insurance they're glad they bought.

 With white-label monitoring, these reports carry your agency's branding.
 Your logo, your colors, your name.
 The client sees your brand as the source of protection, not a third-party tool they could buy directly.

 This is the retention engine.
 Clients who see monthly value reports churn far less than clients who just receive invoices.
 The report makes the invisible work visible.
+And for your premium clients with self-service access, the report is always available on demand — no waiting for the email, no asking you to forward it.
+They log in and see it.

 5 Mistakes That Kill WordPress Maintenance Businesses